-Atypical First-Episode Psychosis with Prolonged Catatonia and Neuroleptic Malignant Syndrome: Diagnostic Challenges and Improvement with Clozapine: A Case Report and Literature Review
+Atypical First-Episode Psychosis With Prolonged Catatonia and Neuroleptic Malignant Syndrome: Diagnostic Challenges and Improvement With Clozapine: A Case Report and Literature Review

 Authors